The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.

 What is the rm command in Linux?

-Working of the rm command in Linux
+Basic Syntax of rm command

 $ rm [OPTIONS] [TARGET DESTINATION]